-The University of Pittsburgh established the University Honors College (UHC) in 1986 to meet the special academic and co-curricular needs of capable and motivated undergraduate students.
-Building upon the achievements of the University Honors Program, begun in 1978, the UHC provides increased opportunity, incentives, and recognition for high academic attainment by students.
-That is our primary mission, and everything we do can be viewed from that perspective.
+The University of Pittsburgh established the University Honors College in 1986 to meet the special academic and co-curricular needs of capable and motivated undergraduate students.
+Building upon the achievements of the University Honors Program, begun in 1978, the Honors College provides increased opportunity, incentives, and recognition for high attainment by students.